Have you ever had an FSAVC with Allied Dunbar?

 - Allied Dunbar may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Allied Dunbar may not have made their customers aware about the chance of purchasing "Added Years".
+- Allied Dunbar may not have made their consumers aware about the chance of purchasing "Added Years".

 - Allied Dunbar may not have made their consumers aware that any fees & charges that their FSAVC incurred.